metaleap/mojo/atem/readme.md

-to the `FuncDef`'s last arg, -2 to the one-before-last, -3 to the one-before-one-before-last etc. Both styles at load time are translated into a form expected at run time, where 0 turns into -1, 1 into -2, 2 into -3 etc, allowing for smoother stack accesses in the interpreter. `ExprArgRef.JsonSrc()` will restore the 0-based indexing form, however.
+to the `FuncDef`'s last arg, -2 to the one-before-last, -3 to the one-before-one-before-last etc. Both styles at load time are translated into a form expected at run time, where 0 turns into -1, 1 into -2, 2 into -3 etc, allowing for swifter stack accesses in the interpreter. `ExprArgRef.JsonSrc()` will restore the 0-based indexing form, however.

 #### func (Prog) Eval